mattledevs/Exchange_Rate_API_Team2/README.md

 ## Summary of the Final Analysis
 - Our hypothesis about the U.S. Presidential Elections influencing foreign exchange rates have shown a result of minimal correlation.
 It is not enough to determine the overall rate fluctuations.
-- Using Prophet model, we can predict X% rate increase/decrease (@matt to add here)
+- Using Prophet model on the EUR, the currency is shown to be stable hovering slightly around 1.06 for a 90-day prediction window (January 2025 - April 2025).

 ## Team Members
 1. [Matt Le](https://github.com/mattledevs) - Missouri